ana-e-uk/climate_data_integration/docs/process_info.md

 * Intergovernmental Panel on Climate Change Sixth Assesment [Report](https://www.ipcc.ch/report/ar6/wg1/) gives an overview of the science driving climate change.
 * Encyclopedia of Earth Weather and Climate [Tab](https://editors.eol.org/eoearth/wiki/Weather_%26_Climate) defines various aspects of the weather and climate.

-The following resources are to get an idea of the best practices of each of our steps.
+The following resources are to get an idea of the best practices of each part of the integration and deduplication pipeline.

 * Practical Guide to Climate Econometrics [Introduction](https://climateestimate.net/content/getting-started.html) gives a good introduction into finding and using weather data, common file formats in the field, etc..
 * The Spatio-Temporal-Access-Catalog [Index](https://stacspec.org/en) is a specification that provides an API, datasets, etc. that allows data to be handled which we can look at for an example of how to code our software.